RayMairlot/Animated-Render-Border-Issue-Tracker/README.md

  - **Enable/Disable**

-    This is the checkbox that appears next to the panel name and allows you to easily turn on or off the tracking without having to remove the tracking object or group (which, if blank, would also disable tracking) or keyframes.
+    This is the checkbox that appears next to the panel name and allows you to easily turn on or off the tracking without having to remove the tracking object or collection (which, if blank, would also disable tracking) or keyframes.
 When turning this on it will turn on the render border option in the Render> Dimensions panel if it isn’t already on.
 It won’t, however, turn off the render border when disabling it.

     |||
     |---|---|